Blaneczek/PocManUE/README.md

 	}
 }
 ```
-</br>In classic mode, the input is in 4 directions.
+</br>In classic mode, the input is in **4 directions**.
 Up, left, right, down.
 By pressing “W” or “up arrow” we queue that direction or do nothing if the character is already moving in that direction.
 We also check if the current direction is opposite to the upward movement.
 If so, the character stays in the same spline, but changes the direction of movement.

  ```c++
 void APMClassicPlayer::MoveUp()